 Recently, my host notified me a recommended he had received: the manager of a company whose name appeared in a comment on my blog wanted to see his name deleted the visa of the law and freedom.

-Chapter 1.
-A suppression imposed by the computer law and freedom?
+A suppression imposed by the data-processing law and freedom?

 Indeed, the computer law and freedom (Law No 78/17, Article 40) provides for a clearing mechanism known to any controller: